 There’s a good (but not overwhelming) quantity of body-mounted controls dotted around the camera.
 On the highest plate are one command dial and dedicated controls for ISO, optical device and show, whereas there’s a number of frequently used settings on the rear.

-There’s conjointly a fast menu that is accessed by pressing the Q button. this provides you speedy access to some key options which will either be adjusted mistreatment the camera’s physical buttons and dials or by touching the screen to toggle between settings. we tend to reckon that whether or not you’re not won’t to employing a touchscreen on a camera, it’ll before long become second-nature to you – the EOS Rebel T7i / EOS 800D’s touchscreen interface is incredibly intuitive and integrated seamlessly with the camera’s menu system.
+There’s conjointly a fast menu that is accessed by pressing the Q button. this provides you speedy access to some key options which will either be adjusted mistreatment of the camera’s physical buttons and dials or by touching the screen to toggle between settings. we tend to reckon that whether or not you’re not won’t to employing a touchscreen on a camera, it’ll before long become second-nature to you – the EOS Rebel T7i / EOS 800D’s touchscreen interface is incredibly intuitive and integrated seamlessly with the camera’s menu system.

-Canon EOS Rebel T7i / 800D review: autofocus
+Canon EOS Rebel T7i / 800D review: Autofocus

-The EOS Rebel T6i / EOS 750D used Canon’s tried and tested 19-point phase-detect AF system, that was commencing to look a bit dated even once it had been launched a pair of years back.
+The EOS Rebel T6i / EOS 750D used Canon’s tried and tested 19-point phase-detect AF system, which was commencing to look a bit dated even once it had been launched a pair of years back.
 Canon has overhauled this for the Rebel T7i / 800D, upping the coverage to 45 points – and that is not the full story, as Canon has conjointly created all 45 points cross-type for additional correct AF.

 As well as this, focusing is sensitive all the way down to -3EV, therefore even in poor light-weight, you mustn’t have any problems. we tend to take a look at the AF underneath poor artificial light-weight and it performed well, solely troubled once bestowed with some nearly black conditions.
 Finally, 27 of the AF points are sensitive even at wider apertures all the way down to f/8 – good if you are going to use a moderately slow lens and teleconverter along.

-Canon EOS Rebel T7i / 800D review: performance
+Canon EOS Rebel T7i / 800D review: Performance

 Thanks partly to the DIGIC seven image processor, Canon has managed to spice up the continuous shooting speed to 6fps within the T7i, up from the T6i’s 5fps. it is a modest jump, though, and with mirrorless rivals providing quicker burst shooting this is often another space wherever it is a shame that Canon hasn’t been tempted to do and squeeze out even additional performance from the new camera.

-Battery life has seen a giant improvement although, and lots of mirrorless rivals would struggle to match the T7i / 800D’s 600 shot capability – up from the T6i’s 440. there’s a caveat although, as only mistreatment the rear show, if that’s however you prefer to shoot, can see battery life drop to 270 shots, whereas it lags behind its nighest rival, the Nikon D5600, which may take an additional 220 shots (820 in total) before the battery can would like recharging.
+Battery life has seen a giant improvement although, and lots of mirrorless rivals would struggle to match the T7i / 800D’s 600 shot capability – up from the T6i’s 440. there’s a caveat although, as only mistreatment the rear show, if that’s however you prefer to shoot, can see battery life drop to 270 shots, whereas it lags behind its nighest rival, the Nikon D5600, which may take an additional 220 shots (820 in total) before the battery can like recharging.

 Getting to grips with inventive photography will be discouraging for brand new users, that is wherever Nikon’s graphical Guide Mode on the likes of the Nikon D3300 has done very well within the past, therefore it’s welcome to work out Canon introduce one thing similar on the T7i / 800D.

-Canon EOS Rebel T7i / 800D review: image quality
+Canon EOS Rebel T7i / 800D review: Image quality

-The EOS Rebel T7i / EOS 800D’s new 24MP APS-C CMOS detector performs fine. whereas there is most likely not a lot of to settle on between this new detector and therefore the one within the T6i / 750D in terms of downright resolution, with each playacting fine, it’s enhancements elsewhere that create the distinction.
+The EOS Rebel T7i / EOS 800D’s new 24MP APS-C CMOS detector performs fine. whereas there is most likely not a lot to settle on between this new detector and therefore the one within the T6i / 750D in terms of downright resolution, with each playacting fine, it’s enhancements elsewhere that create the distinction.

 Raw files altered in Adobe Camera Raw looked excellent, with pictures trying terribly clean even at ISO6400. whereas there is some physical property (grain-like) noise, it’s totally fine in structure, and there is hardly any noticeable saturation (color) noise gift.
 Saturation has suffered barely but, though it’s still excellent.

 As you’d expect, image noise is far additional pronounced at ISO25,600, with saturation and detail suffering on high of additional noticeable noise.
-Despite this although, results are still pretty sound all things thought of.
-We’d avoid mistreatment this setting wherever doable, however, it will give that little bit of flexibility if you actually have to get a trial in poor light-weight.
+Despite this although, the results are still pretty sound all things thought of.
+We’d avoid mistreatment in this setting wherever doable, however, it will give that little bit of flexibility if you actually have to get a trial in poor light-weight.